|

 F. Gadducci, H. C. Melgratti, C. Roldán, and M. Sammartino.

-Categorical specification and implementation of Replicated Data Types
+implementation of Replicated Data Types

 Theoretical Computer Science 903:84-112, 2022.